syntasso/kratix-marketplace/pipeline-marketplace-images/sealedsecrets/README.md

 ## Usage in the Pipeline

-Add the image to the `xaasRequestPipeline` definition in your Promise.
+Add the image to the workflow definition in your Promise.
 The image will fetch the certificate from the ConfigMap and replace any Secret with the SealedSecret equivalent.